 What if I am an employee and I am or have been a student?

 If your primary role at UMBC is a staff member, but you are also enrolled or have been previously enrolled as a student, you should only be assigned the employee training.
-If you receive the student training, please contact Training Manager Ever Hanna.
+If you receive the student training, please contact Deputy Title IX Coordinator Ever Hanna.

 What if I need closed captioning or transcription to complete the training?